When did customer service become so complicated?

 Don’t just listen to what your customers tell you; implement it in your business.
 Show that you care about your customers by tailoring your products and services to their needs—starting with your customer service approach.
 After all, if your customer service doesn’t serve customers, what’s the point?

 What areas of customer service do you have under control?

 What needs improvement?

 Wherever your business stands today, you don’t have to manage the complexities of customer service by yourself.
-Ruby’s team of virtual receptionists can help you…
+Ruby’s team of customer engagement specialists can help you…

 - grow your business,

 - build customer loyalty,